 - Be approved to participate by your academic department chair.

 - Your faculty advisor often has contacts in employment fields related to your major and are willing to help students make those connections.
 Be sure to discuss your interests with your faculty.

 - Career Services will help you prepare an effective résumé, develop job search strategies and forward your résumé to employers who are seeking interns.
 Here is a list of some recent employers that have hosted Niagara University interns.

 - Join professional associations (SHRM or the Accounting Society, for example) related to your major or career goals.

 - Regular employment may also qualify for an internship.
 Based on your job description, your academic department chair may determine whether or not employment qualifies for academic credit.

-To receive academic credit for an internship, you need to register and pay tuition.
+To receive academic credit for an internship, you need to register and pay tuition included in your semester bill.
 Depending on your major and the type of experience, you either register through your faculty advisor or through the Career Services office.
 In order to register, a detailed description of duties must be submitted to Career Services directly from the employer.

 Your professor will develop a syllabus that specifies the goals and requirements of the experience and you will be required to prepare a reflective project to show what you have learned.